MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 **There are two types of overflow Menu:**

-* Actions: In Adaptive Card, overflow menu is placed after primary set of buttons, secondary buttons are inside the overflow menu.
+* **Actions**: In Adaptive Card, overflow menu is placed after primary set of buttons, secondary buttons are inside the overflow menu.

 **Following image is an example for actions**

    ![action card](~/assets/images/Cards/action-image-revised.png)

-* Action set is defined as an action inside the action set, where you can perform multiple actions on an Adaptive Card and each action set can have an overflow menu.
+* **Action set** is defined as an action inside the action set, where you can perform multiple actions on an Adaptive Card and each action set can have an overflow menu.

 **Following image is an example for action set**